polkadot-developers/polkadot-docs/infrastructure/general/setup-secure-wss.md

 a2enmod mpm_event proxy proxy_html proxy_http proxy_wstunnel rewrite ssl
 ```

-The [mod_proxy_wstunnel](https://httpd.apache.org/docs/2.4/mod/mod_proxy_wstunnel.html){target=_blank} provides
-_support for the tunneling of web socket connections to a backend websockets server.
-The connection
-is automatically upgraded to a WebSocket connection_.
-In an SSL-enabled virtualhost add:
+The [`mod_proxy_wstunnel`](https://httpd.apache.org/docs/2.4/mod/mod_proxy_wstunnel.html){target=_blank} provides support for the tunneling of web socket connections to a backend WebSocket server.
+The connection is automatically upgraded to a WebSocket connection.
+In an SSL-enabled `virtualhost` add:

 ```apacheconf
 (...)